Karios-bioinformatics/scReportComposition/README.md

 ## Out of scope for v0.1.0

-The following features are intentionally not included in the first version:
+The following features are intentionally not included in the first functional version:

 - Differential composition testing.
 - Group-level statistical comparison.